 Early Latin America

-History of the Americas, from pre-Colombian era to conquest to Spanish and Portuguese rule to Independence.
+History of the Americas, from the pre-Colombian era through European arrival, Spanish and Portuguese rule, and Independence.

 Modern Latin America

-History of the Americas, from Independence to now.
+History of the Americas, from Independence to the present.

 Women, Gender & Sexuality in Latin America